sehlen-bsi/botan-docs/auxiliary_documents/hybrid_tls_approaches.rst

 ordinary "key_share" extension.
 Clients wishing to use Kyber as an additional key exchange method would simply add a KeyShareEntry with an ephemeral Kyber public key to the "additional_key_share" extension in their Client Hello.
-Compatible servers would then reply with a Kyber ciphertext in the "additional_key_share" extension in their Server Hello.
+Compatible servers would then reply with a Kyber encapsulated shared secret in the "additional_key_share" extension in their Server Hello.
 In turn, both peers would obtain two shared secrets and utilize the extended TLS 1.3 key schedule to derive session key material from them.